Heavy Menstrual Bleeding

 - Transvaginal ultrasound

-- Examination of the uterus and fallopian tubes— hysteroscopy
+- Test to closely view the uterus and fallopian tubes—hysteroscopy

 - Hormonal therapy